N0tKris/CSCI-2040U-Software-Design-Labs/docs/faq.md

 **Q: My review was submitted — why isn't it showing up?**

-Reviews are published immediately upon submission in the current MVP.
-If your review is not visible, try refreshing the page.
-If the issue persists, contact your platform administrator to check the review status.
+New reviews are created with `PENDING` status and are only visible publicly after admin approval.
+If your review is not visible yet, ask an admin to review it in the moderation panel.

 ---